MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-manage-presence-status.md

 ### Reset agent presence

-When you reset the agent presence based on the missed notification or the agent reject notification banner, the system determines your presence based on your work capacity.
+When you reset the agent presence based on the missed notification or the agent reject notification, the system determines your presence based on your work capacity.

 ### Troubleshoot display of presence